A fish out of water: How to delete a credential in SQL Server (sys.credentials table)

 • 2 min read

-You may already know that I typically use the series A Fish Out of Water when I want to write something that slightly deviates from my main blog topic: Enterprise Integration.
-This time, it is not an Enterprise Integration topic, but it is somehow related to it, as BizTalk Server utilizes this functionality to back up databases into Azure blob storage.
+As you may already know, I use the A Fish Out of Water series when I want to write about topics that slightly deviate from my main focus: Enterprise Integration.
+This time, the subject is not purely about integration.
+However, it is still related, since BizTalk Server uses this functionality to back up databases to Azure Blob Storage.

 My first reason was to go to that table and manually delete that row; it’s easy!
 But no, because I got the error: